 Limegrove features international designer brands at duty free prices that will tempt any discerning shopper.
 Some of the brands available at Limegrove include Louis Vuitton, Gucci, Cartier, Hugo Boss, Ralph Lauren, Armani Exchange, Breitling, Burberry, Michael Kors, Longchamp, Montblanc, Chopard, MAC cosmetics, and Apple.

-Limegrove also houses top quality jewellers like Diamonds International – the world’s largest Duty Free jeweller.
+Limegrove also houses top quality jewelers like Diamonds International – the world’s largest Duty Free jeweler.
 Shop the finest in couture designers, elegant timepieces, and one of a kind jewelry at Diamonds International Barbados.Visit our exclusive Cartier Boutique & Breitling Boutique located at Limegrove Lifestyle Centre.

 Built around three distinct and stylish courtyards, Limegrove is a hub of activity for anyone with high-end taste.
 There’s also free Wi-Fi throughout the complex for those keen to stay connected.

 Limegrove also plays host to a regular events program which includes art shows, culinary events, live entertainment, and cultural displays.

 Check out What’s Happening in Barbados for more information.

 Right in the heart of Holetown, Limegrove Lifestyle Centre has emerged as Barbados’ most exciting shopping and lifestyle destination.

 The must-see Barbados west Coast location offers the best in Art, Beauty, Fashion, Film and Food on the island.